PM-Notes/How-To-Github/README.md

 ## Push the changes to GitHub

-This push will send the changes to the development branch (branch001), not the master branch:
+Because we are checked-out into branch001, the below push will send the changes to the development branch (branch001), not the master branch:
 ```
 How-To-Github|branch001⚡ ⇒ git push
 Enumerating objects: 5, done.